AnthDavis26/PAG_Text/README.md

 ## Post-Apocalypse George (text game)
+(NOTE: Compatible on Win10 only, no plans for portability.)

 A text-based concept for a game idea I had, called Post-Apocalypse George.
 Made with C++ to expand my knowledge.